octodemo-db/bookstore/README.md

 ## Running the Web Application locally

-You can run the web application locally using Maven for development purposes, which can be done either directly if you have Maven and a JDK installed, or inside a container that has Maven and JDK installed.
+have Maven and a JDK installed, or inside a container that has Maven and JDK installed.